kennethd/empower-canvasser/README.md

 ## lagniappe

-In addition, the `turborepo` kickstarter recipe I used to create a monorepo with multiple frontend & API server apps created a couple more I have done nothing with...
+In addition, the `turborepo` "kitchen sink" recipe I used to create a monorepo with multiple frontend & API server apps created a couple more I have done nothing with...